Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Because the process is paid for through our citizen's collection fees, it is intended for reasonable household quantities related to spring/fall cleaning.
 The City will not take commercial quantities, large residential construction projects or large piles of tree stumps/branches.

-Place your items by 7:00 am on your scheduled collection day.
+Place your items by 7:00 am on your scheduled spring/fall collection day.
 Place the items on the front yard boulevard.
-If you have alley collection your bin will still be picked up in the alley, but the extra materials will need to be on the boulevard.
-Please leave room around your garbage can so the trucks can pick up the can.
-Different crews will be coming by to pick up your extra trash.
+If you have alley collection, your City issued waste cart will still be picked up in the alley, but the extra materials will need to be on the boulevard.
+Please leave room around your waste cart.
+Different crews will be coming by to pick up your extra trash, and different types of waste may be picked up at different times.

 If you miss your collection day or have additional waste you'd like to dispose of, the City of Minot Landfill will be waiving the fee for self-hauling during Spring/Fall Clean Up Week.
 Proof of residency such as a utility bill with current Minot address will be required for reasonable household quantities at no charge during this week.
 Commercial or large quantities can be hauled to the landfill during this time or at any time of the year for a reasonable fee.